zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

   A searching algorithm typically searches for a solution in what is called a tree.
   Tree structures are composed of nodes.
 A single node has a single parent node and one or more child nodes, for which it is the parent node.
 The branches extending from parent to child nodes create what looks like an upside down tree in which the root node is at the top.
   The root node is the only node that has no parent and represents the grandparent of all nodes in the tree.
   The depth of the node is the number of parent nodes above it.
   Sibling nodes are nodes that share the same parent.
 Leaf nodes are the bottommost nodes, which have no children.
   The path of a node is its lineage to the root node.
 </p>
 <p style="text-align:justify">
   For this problem, each node represents a state.
-  Child nodes represent the states reachable from the parent node.
+  Child nodes represent the states reachable from the parent state and the successor set.
   The branch connecting the parent node to the child node represents the action taken to reach the child state.
   The children of a node are generated by the successor.
 This is termed "expanding" the node.
   The initial state is the root node, and the goal state is a leaf node.
   A solution is the path from the root node to the node containing the goal state.
+  The length of a particular path is the number of nodes expanded to reach a particular node, starting from the root.
 </p>
 <h1>Writing the Tree in Python</h1>
 <p style="text-align:justify">
   This script defines a node which is used to create the tree.
-  The paremeter number uniquely identifies a node.
+  The paremeter "number" uniquely identifies a node.
 This is necessary when graphing the tree, because the state itself cannot be used to uniquely identify the node.
   The parameter sibling is the number of the node in relation to its siblings.
   This is used to determine the horizontal position of the node in the tree when graphing.
-The function lineage generates a factor used to constrict the spread of lower branches in the tree when they are graphed so they do not overlap.
+  The function "lineage" generates a factor used to constrict the spread of lower branches in the tree when they are graphed so that they do not overlap.
   The path cost will be explained later.
 </p>